 This post is sponsored by STAR Fine Foods, maker of awesome Olive Oils, Vinegars, glazes, capers, anchovies, onions, and the list goes ON and ON!
 Thank YOU, friends, for supporting the brands that make Diethood possible!

-Balsamic Caramelized Onions – Soft, dark and sweet caramelized onions with a splash of tangy balsamic vinegar.
+This is my favorite way to make caramelized onions.
+Soft, dark and sweet caramelized onions with a splash of tangy balsamic vinegar.

 I honestly can eat that entire pan without anyone’s help.
 Just gimme some crusty bread and I’m ready to go to town!